Mintbase/Grants-Program/applications/mintifi.md

 ...
 ## Future Plans

-Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
+#### how you intend to use, enhance, promote and support your project in the short term, and
+- first straegy is towards community building by education, awareness and promote sales by focused themed events
+- conduct online exhibits, local showcases for projects and creators
+- marketing strtegies to explore leasing of NFT artworks with coworking and commercial office spaces

-- the team's long-term plans and intentions in relation to it.
+#### the team's long-term plans and intentions in relation to it.
+- over the long term, the plan is to engage with art galleries for promotion of NFT based content
+- in addition we would like to explore the partnership with museums and othe historical / cultural landmarks for tourism exploration

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Mintbase Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Mintbase Website

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.